xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 ==================

-The Audio API provides two methods for interacting with audio:
+The Audio API provides three methods for interacting with audio:

 * The transcriptions endpoint transcribes audio into the input language.
 * The translations endpoint translates audio into English.
+* The speech endpoint generates audio from the input text.

 .. list-table::